-The PCM1608 requires a system clock for operating the digital interpolation filters and multilevel delta-sigma modulators.
+The PCM1602A requires a system clock for operating the digital interpolation filters and multilevel delta-sigma modulators.
 The system clock is applied at the SCKI input (pin 38).
 Table 1 shows examples of system clock frequencies for common audio sampling rates.

 Figure 19 shows the timing requirements for the system clock input.
 For optimal performance, it is important to use a clock source with low phase jitter and noise.
-The PLL170x multiclock generator from Texas Instruments is an excellent choice for providing the PCM1608 system clock.
+The PLL170x multiclock generator from Texas Instruments is an excellent choice for providing the PCM1602A system clock.

-The 192-kHz sampling frequency operation is available on DATA1 for $V{OUT}$ 1 and $V{OUT}$ 2 and on DATA4 for $V{OUT}$ 7 and $V{OUT}$ 8.
-It is recommended that $V{OUT}$ 3, $V{OUT}$ 4, $V{OUT}$ 5, and $V{OUT}$ 6 be disabled when operating with $f_s$ = 192 kHz.
-This can be done by setting the DAC3, DAC4, DAC5, and DAC6 bits of register 8 to a logic-1 state.
+The 192-kHz sampling frequency operation is available on DATA1 for $V{OUT}$ 1 and $V{OUT}$ 2.
+It is recommended that $V{OUT}$ 3, $V{OUT}$ 4, $V{OUT}$ 5, and $V{OUT}$ 6 be forced to the bipolar zero level using the DAC3, DAC4, DAC5, and DAC6 bits of register 8 when operating at 192 kHz.